Straight8ths/Sebastian-Bradford-Portfolio/graphic_design/brand_kits/lambda_payment_processing/README.md

 **Design Tactics**
 - Flat sheets of color which are sculpted at hard angles.
-- Name and logo drawn from higher mathematics to make users feel like they are intelligent hands.
+- Name and logo drawn from higher mathematics to make users feel like they are in intelligent hands.
 - Monospaced font to rope in the _coder_ demographic.
 - Reductive, minimalist advertising focusing on single-sentence pitches.